 Music at the Intersection of Brazilian Culture takes an interdisciplinary approach by utilizing several aspects of Brazilian music, race, and food as a window to understanding Brazilian culture, with music at the core.

-Through a holistic understanding of the Brazilian experience - exploring issues of race, colonization, sustainable development, and the contributions of the three distinct ethnic groups in the making of Brazil – the authors create a narrative based on their own recollection of memories, traditions, customs, sounds, and landscapes that they lived while growing up in Brazil.
+Through a holistic understanding of the Brazilian experience – exploring issues of race, colonization, sustainable development, and the contributions of the three distinct ethnic groups in the making of Brazil – the authors create a narrative based on their own recollection of memories, traditions, customs, sounds, and landscapes that they experienced in Brazil.
 Each engaging section begins with an overview of the topic that places it in historical context, and then focuses on each subtopic with a thorough presentation of the content as well as suggested activities that can be implemented in the classroom.
-The chapters conclude with a list of useful references and resources, and audio recordings for the examples are provided to present readers with a musical landscape of the folktales.
+The chapters conclude with a list of useful references, resources, and audio recording examples, which are available on Spotify, to present readers with a musical landscape of the folktales.
 These can be found online via the Routledge catalogue page for this book.

 Table of Contents

 1 Introduction; 2 Brazil and Music: An Introductory Overview; 3 Indigenous Peoples in Brazil: The Fight Against Acculturation; 4 Cultural Understanding Through Indigenous Stories; 5 It’s Not all Black and White: The Myth of Racial Democracy and Capoeira; 6 Afro-Brazilian Resistance: Chico Rei and Maracatu; 7 Mixing it all Together: Brazilian Popular Music Intersects with Food; 8 The Kitchen as a Folk Space: Brazilian Cuisine at its Best; Glossary; Appendix 1 Rhythm in Practice; Appendix 2 Additional Listening; Appendix 3 Batucada